 For example, London Zoo has put into place pre-booking, with windows spread throughout the day so that visitors are staggered, and thus less likely to form crowds.

-The British Museum has implemented a one-way system, to prevent visitors from moving back-and-forth, and thereby creating congestion.
+The British Museum has implemented a one-way system, to prevent visitors from moving back and forth, thereby creating congestion.

 Visitors to the London Eye will find themselves sharing their bubble with fewer passengers, and they’ll also need to pre-book.
 Fortunately, it’s still possible to secure discount London Eye offers via online providers.